Revalidation of the award

 - If you are selected for audit you will need to submit CPD summaries for a subset of the calendar years 2016 to 2019 and a completed Revalidation form (DOC) by the end of June

 - The assessment panel will meet in July/August and will provide feedback to those selected for audit by early September

 - Our CPD policy and Guidance on RSS CPD policy and CPD records (PDF) is available on our CPD page.

-- Continuing professional development – how to make it effective (PDF) is available on our Professional Statisticians’ Forum (PSF) page (based on slide presentation at PSF session in November 2012)
+- Continuing professional development – how to make it effective (YouTube) is available on our Professional Statisticians’ Forum (PSF) page (the

 - CPD summaries by professional members are available on our CPD profile page (audit submissions from the CSci revalidation process, but also relevant for members undertaking CStat revalidation)